mpazin/rpcarteira/README.md

 To run the project, you need to use Intellij, so that it identifies the dependencies required for execution in the *Maven .m2 repository*.
 Once the project is imported, a *.classpath* file will be created that will inform which is the main class for execution.
 The project must run locally and add the environment variable *SPRING_PROFILES_ACTIVE=local*.
-This microservice is already configured to run locally with *port 8090* in the *application.yaml* file.
+This microservice is already configured to run locally with *port 8080* in the *application.yaml* file.
+In the jsonExample folder, which is located at the root of the project, there is a postmam collection with operations and a txt with an example of what the operations request should be like.
 Calls to operations can be tested by postman - https://www.postman.com/downloads/

 ## Contact
 - LinkedIn: https://www.linkedin.com/in/marcio-pazin-ab178523/